Beware of The "Nice Guy" Who Isn't Very Nice

 At home, if Craig's wife crosses him in any way, he will not "let it go."
 He feels it is his duty to have "discussions" with his wife about her "unacceptable" behavior.
 Afterward, Craig's wife isn't sure why she feels bad or guilty for not having done anything wrong in bringing up a matter of everyday concern.
 Craig's wife knows that her husband views women as either ladies or whores and that Craig seems to have misogynist tendencies.
 Nevertheless, she believes her husband is a good provider and father, and just maybe she had over-reacted about his habit of missing appointments they had agreed to attend together.
 Craig's wife knows that she can't discuss her feelings of frustration with her husband because doing so would risk his becoming angry with her.

 - The famous Greek philosopher, Aristotle, stated that "A woman is perhaps an inferior being," that women are basically incomplete males and thus, "a deformity."

 - L. Ron Hubbard, the founder of Scientology, stated that "a society in which women are taught anything but the management of a family, the care of men, and the creation of a future generation, is a society that is on its way out."

 - Friedrich Nietzche, German philosopher and the darling of Marxists, stated that "Women are less than shallow."
 "Are you going to women?"
 "Don't forget the whip."

 Craig's hatred of hatred of women manifests itself through the belittling of women, sexual objectification of women, and prejudice against women.
 The nice guy as misogynist isn't talked about much.
 After all, the nice guy performs good works; he is stable; he cherishes his children, and he isn't foul-mouthed.
-However, he sees many women as fat, lazy, and ugly.
-He believes some of his patients are "disgusting" but because he is a professional "gentleman," he keeps his opinions to himself.
+But inwardly, he sees many women as fat, lazy, and ugly.
+He believes some of his patients are "disgusting" but because he is a "professional," he keeps his opinions to himself.